tmpo-io/tracks/README.md

 - I'm also not using forms, neither http for the same reason.
 - Tryied to provide my own implementation of Commons (because I'm only using two directives and one filter), but it's almost impossible to get rid of it, without making ugly hacks.

+## Contributing
+✨ If you like the app or you would like to contribute in something, feel free to send us a PR.
+Will make us so happy.... ✨

+## Ports:
-## I'm also porting the app to preact, to see diferences on both frameworks:
+I'm also porting the app to *p*react to see the main differences on the process

 🛠<br />
 You can track the progress here<br/>[github.com/jordic/tracks_preact](https://github.com/jordic/tracks_preact)